Established: 1977 (as Yannick Amirault - previous to that family has owned vineyards in Bourgueil for generations)

 100% Cabernet Franc for all wines

-2020 Bourgueil Rose d’Equinoxe - extremely limited
+2023 Bourgueil Rose d’Equinoxe - VERY limited

 Very small quantities of this outstanding Rose that we have been trying to buy for years.
 Fermented and aged in a mixture of demi-muids barrels with a little barrel stirring.
 Made from very low yields of 25 hl/ha from mostly sandy soils with no de-stemming of the bunches, full fermentation and partial malo is done in barrel for 5-12 months with no racking.
 Bone dry with zero rs this is one of the most complex and textured Rose wines that we have seen.
 This is essentially a blanc de noirs, so pale you could be forgiven for thinking it is a white wine.
 Only a few cases imported and made available to us from the Amirault family stash and we aim to drink it ourselves so if you want a few bottles you will need to be very quick indeed..!!
 We love this wine.

-2020 Bourgueil Cote 50
+2023 Bourgueil Cote 50 - due 2025

 Not so much a new cuvée from Yannick Amirault, rather expanding on what was La Coudraye, by including fruit from three extra lieu-sits: Les Sables, Les Pins and Les Perrières.
 The common link is that all these lieu-dits sit at 50m elevation above the Loire, hence the name.
 The fruit is all hand-picked into small baskets, double sorted and then destemmed but not crushed and fermented in small open vats.
 Gentle maceration over 3-4 weeks, followed by maturation in old oak foudres and sandstone amphorae for 7-12 months.
 Bottled unfined and unfiltered.